Accuracy

 Once schools and colleges have completed 16-18 exams such as AS and A levels, they are required to send their exam materials and attendance registers to the awarding organisations for external marking and data capture.

 After marking, results are returned to schools and colleges.
-Data is then passed from the awarding organisations to the department’s contractor for use in the statistical publications and 16-18 performance tables.
+Data is then passed from the awarding organisations to the department for use in the statistical publications and 16-18 performance tables.
 If schools and colleges have concerns over the marking of an exam paper, they may request for it to be re-marked.
-Outcomes of reviews are not reflected in the provisional statistical publication data but are included in the revised data and performance tables. (opens in a new tab)
+Outcomes of reviews are not reflected in the provisional statistical publication data but are included in the revised data and compare school and college performance data. (opens in a new tab)

-Further information on the general regulations for schools and colleges and how exams are conducted and marked can be found on the JCQ website: Joint Council for Qualifications (JCQ) website (opens in a new tab).
+Further information on the general regulations for schools and colleges and how exams are conducted and marked can be found at JCQ: Joint Council for Qualifications (JCQ) website (opens in a new tab).

 Qualifications

 Ofqual sets the standards and rules that awarding organisations need to meet when they design, deliver and award regulated qualifications.
 Awarding organisations and qualifications are also monitored to maintain standards.
-OfQual are a risk-based regulator and concentrate on where resources are most needed.
+Ofqual are a risk-based regulator and concentrate on where resources are most needed.
 For example, Ofqual may discover that an awarding organisation’s processes need updating or that there are risks associated with a qualification taken by thousands of students every year.
-Further guidance on the role of Ofqual can be found at their website (opens in a new tab).
+Further guidance on the role of Ofqual (opens in a new tab).

 School census